tahoe-lafs/tahoe-lafs/docs/logging.rst

 making a request with the storage servers that respond to that request).

-Create the Log Gatherer with the "``flogtool create-gatherer WORKDIR``" command, and start it with "``tahoe start``".
+Create the Log Gatherer with the "``flogtool create-gatherer WORKDIR``" command, and start it with "``twistd -ny gatherer.tac``".
 Then copy the contents of the ``log_gatherer.furl`` file it creates into the ``BASEDIR/tahoe.cfg`` file (under the key ``log_gatherer.furl`` of the section ``[node]``) of all nodes that should be sending it log events.
 (See :doc:`configuration`)